 Electrically operated solenoid valves are used to hold, release and reapply hydraulic pressure to the brakes.
 This produces a pulsating effect, which can usually be felt in the brake pedal during hard braking.
 The driver may also hear a buzzing or chattering noise from the ABS hydraulic unit.

 The rapid modulation of brake pressure in the brake circuit reduces the braking load on the slipping wheel and allows it to regain traction, thus preventing lockup.
 It is the same as pumping the brakes, except that the ABS system does it automatically for each brake circuit, and at speeds that would be humanly impossible, up to dozens of times per second depending on the system (some are faster than others).

 Once the rate of deceleration for the affected wheel comes back in line with the others, normal braking function and pressure resume, and antilock reverts to a passive mode.

 The major OEM suppliers of antilock brakes are:

 Bendix, Acquired from Allied Signal by Bosch, used primarily on Chrysler and Jeep products.

-Bosch, Main supplier for most imports and assorted domestic vehicles.
+Bosch, Main ABS supplier for most imports and assorted domestic vehicles.

 Delco, Now known as Delphi, is used exclusively on GM applications.